ChalmersGU-data-structure-courses/lab-system/README.md

 ```
 graders              # Who should be allowed to grade?
                      # Members of this group will have access to all lab groups and grading repositories.
-                     # There is a script function that adds or, if not possible,
+                     # TODO: write a script function that adds or, if not possible,
                      #       sends invitation emails to all teachers in the Canvas course.

 labs
   ├── 1